bge-barcoding/gene_fetch/paper/paper.md

 # Acknowledgments and contributions

 Contributions following the project's guidelines are welcomed.
-User's are encouraged to report bugs and suggest enhancements through the GitHub issue tracker.
+Users are encouraged to report bugs and suggest enhancements through the GitHub issue tracker.
 We thank Maria Kamouyiaros and Oliver White (Natural History Museum, London) for their contributions to the conceptualisation and testing of `Gene Fetch`.
 This work is supported by Biodiversity Genomics Europe (Grant no.101059492), funded by Horizon Europe under the Biodiversity, Circular Economy and Environment call (REA.B.3); co-funded by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract numbers 22.00173 and 24.00054; and by the UK Research and Innovation (UKRI) under the Department for Business, Energy and Industrial Strategy’s Horizon Europe Guarantee Scheme.